Chapter 1 : 1. Have a Heart

 "Fly.
 Be free."

 Wren struggled with the last latch, alarming the little rabbit hunched in the back of its cage, his foot rammed into the water dish and his little nose twitching in nervous panic.
-She looked back at the bungalow through the trees and thought "wands", but the baby rabbit was already at risk of twisting his bad leg and injuring it even more.
+She looked back at the cottage through the trees and thought "wands", but the baby rabbit was already at risk of twisting his bad leg and injuring it even more.

 If Gran would just come back…

-She picked up a fist sized rock and pounded it into the latch.
+She snatched up the rock and pounded it into the latch.
 Wren had to stop for a minute and catch her breath before she opened the cage and pried the little rabbit's foot out of the water dish.
 She lifted the tiny bunny carefully out of its cage and held the trembling creature to her chest.
 "It's alright," she whispered.
 "You're going to do fine out there."

 I had a lot of help putting this together, so thanks to patronus charm, CambAngst and ladybirdflying for all of their eyes and for agreeing to beta this, even though I made them read the first draft (twice), and then changed almost everything.
-Also, thanks to NeoMiniTails, 1917farmgirl and WriteYourHeartOut for the motivation to get this posted.
+I can't thank NeoMiniTails, 1917farmgirl and WriteYourHeartOut enough for the motivation to get this posted.
 Without you guys, I'd be sitting on this for another year. ;)

 Giving credit where credit is due: the title of this fic is inspired by Florence and the Machine (Raise It Up).

 If Mad-eye Moody was a writer, I believe his motto would be, "constant improvement".
 Comments and suggestions are welcomed and appreciated!

 Other Similar Stories